Why Become a Volunteer

 Volunteers are an essential part of our success as an organization.
 With your help, we can move closer to our vision of a world without Alzheimer’s disease.
 We have an ongoing need for volunteers of all ages and skill levels to help throughout the year.
 Whether you have been personally affected by Alzheimer’s disease, want to give back to your community or are looking for career experience, we would love to hear from you.

-This spring Walk is a community-based fundraising event taking place in over 150 communities across Canada.
+This spring Walk is a community-based fundraising event taking place in 3 locations across Toronto.
+With a variety of volunteer roles, this is great opportunity to volunteer with family, friends or colleagues.
 Funds raised go to support educational programs, counselling services, as well as support research into finding the cause and cure.
-There are four walk sites across Toronto where volunteer support is needed.
-With a variety of roles to help with, this is sure to be a fun event for you, your friends and family to take part in.

 Minds in Motion is a community-based social program that incorporates physical and mental stimulation for people with early to mid-stage signs of Alzheimer’s disease or other dementias and their care partners.
 We are looking for an individual to lead the meaningful activity component of program (framework developed by a team from Brock University Department of Recreation and Leisure Studies).

-Do you use Facebook, Twitter or LinkedIn?
 Join our Social Media Ambassador Team and raise awareness about available programs, services and events for families impacted by dementia, as well as opportunities to get involved and make a difference.
 Our Social Media Ambassador team will be managed through an online-application called Social Horse Power, which will allow us to post messages through your personal accounts, but still respects your privacy.
 It does not allow us to collect your login information, private messages or photos.
 It also gives you the option to approve posts before they get published and suggest your own content.
 It’s simple to get involved – just sign up and then we’ll do the work for you.
-Please click on the link below and follow the steps.

 Participating in clinical research helps improve the ways we can prevent, diagnose and treat disease.The Alzheimer Society has great resources and information about what you should know about participating in research studies.
 For more information about participating in research studies, please click here: